punchplatform/kooker/README.md

 ### Interactively Install What you Want

-Instead you can type in:
+Instead, you can type in:
 ```sh
 kooker --interactive start
 ```
-The same kpack.yaml file is used but you will be prompted to install only the components that you need from it.
+The same kpack.yaml file is used, but you will be prompted to install only the components that you need from it.

 ### Define You Own Profile

 You can define your own kpack.yaml file to include only the components you want.
-This requires a kastcl documentation guide that is planned soon.
+This requires a kastctl documentation guide that is planned soon.

 In order to use your kpack file run the following command: